 If you thought you couldn't wear contacts with astigmatism, you should think again.
 Innovations in eye care now allow more people than ever to get contacts.
-Let our eye experts at Shippee Family Eye Care in Lancaster, St. Johnsbury, and Montpelier help you get the perfect contacts for to correct your vision.
+Let our eye experts at Shippee Family Eye Care in Lancaster, St. Johnsbury, Montpelier, and Littleton help you get the perfect contacts for to correct your vision.

 This condition happens when your eye has trouble focusing correctly.
 It causes problems seeing close and far away.
 The eyeball has a football shape rather than a spherical shape.
 This makes wearing traditional contacts difficult.
 With an irregular shape, the eye also has difficulty focusing light on the retina.
 In the past, only glasses could be worn to correct vision problems from this condition, but we have contacts available for you.

 Can People With This Condition Wear Contact Lenses?

 The good news if you have an astigmatism is that you can wear contacts.
 You even have several options that include convenient disposable and multipurpose bifocal lenses.
 Ask your eye doctor about your contact options.
 You don't have to wear glasses for the rest of your life.

 There are three main types of contacts for those with irregularly shaped corneas.
 The standard variety for this condition is the toric variety of lenses.
 These are made from a soft hydrogel that conforms to each eye's shape.
 Because the shape of your eyes affects both near and far vision, toric lenses have different strengths for various distances.
 They allow for better vision in a softer contact.